-A fever dream or an impeccable trash film?
+A living nightmare or an impeccable trash film?
 Who can tell the difference?
-Just in time for your next vacant late-niter comes The Possessed, an avalanche of steaming, free-form brilliance.
+Just in time for your next vacant late-niter comes The Possessed, an avalanche of free-form brilliance.
 Shot for cheap around the outskirts of Hollywood in 1974, it’s like Al Adamson directing Doctor Gore, frivolously topped off with a touch of Ed Wood’s waning touch circa 1959.
 And lots of wigs.
 These are all good things.
 After a small scale theatrical bow in 1976 as Help Me…I’m Possessed, the film fell off the face of the earth, aside from a brief video release courtesy Video Gems in 1984.
 Ten years behind in its “explicit” content and fifteen passed with the 1960s slang, this one gets it right.
-WAY right.

-With sets surely cribbed from Al Adamson’s Blood Of Dracula’s Castle and acting that begs for mercy, The Possessed makes a bid for the greatest plotless trash film of all time.
+With sets that recall Al Adamson’s Blood Of Dracula’s Castle and acting that begs for mercy, The Possessed makes a bid for the greatest plotless trash film of all time.
 No more than a series of obtuse, often violent set pieces set to discordant synthesizers, Director Charles Nizet (the guy behind the magnificent Rescue Force) shows a surprising amount of restraint when it comes to dirtiness, which is why the film succeeds so well.
 Instead of showing us the perversion, Nizet gives us lines like, “When I saw Mr. Zolak’s head severed from his body, I felt a definite sexual thrill.
 I must be very careful.”
-Random shots disappear and float into the subconscious as the monster growls (From an elephant?
+Random shots disappear and float into the subconscious as monster growls (From an elephant?
 An orangutang?) burst into the soundtrack for no apparent reason.
 Plus, mean-spirited torture becomes instantly hilarious when the torturer can’t keep his wig on.